GMUCERG/LWC/software/cryptotvgen/README.md

 The built libraries will be kept in the default location of `$HOME/.cryptotvgen/lib`.
 Running subsequent testvector generation commands will use these libraries by default and there will be no need to specify `--lib_path`
 (unless you want to use a different location).
-The `--supercop_version` switch can be used to specify a SUPERCOP version in `YYYMMDD` format other than the latest version verified to work with `cryptotvgen`. e.g.
+The `--supercop_version` switch can be used to specify a SUPERCOP version (in `YYYYMMDD` format) different from the default value:
 ```
 $ cryptotvgen --prepare_libs --supercop_version=20191221
 ```